act-now-coalition/act-now-links-service/README.md

 Generates a screenshot of the given target URL and returns the image.

-The target URL must contain `<div>`s with `screenshot` and `screenshot-ready` classes to indicate where to capture and when the screenshot is ready to be taken, e.g.:
+The target URL must contain `<div>`s with `screenshot` and `screenshot-ready` CSS classes to indicate where to capture and when the screenshot is ready to be taken, e.g.:

  ```html
 <div class="screenshot">